 Candidates will be expected to demonstrate their commitment to a future teaching career, strong subject knowledge and the ability to interact with young people in and out of a classroom environment.
 We are also looking for strong literacy and numeracy skills, high standards of written English, a willingness to contribute to wider school life as well as personal qualities including: confidence, resilience, ability to work in a group and under pressure, self-reflection, time and management skills.

 In addition, Professional Skills Tests in numeracy and literacy must be successfully completed within prior to starting the course.
-For those who need support in the completion of these, Glyn Surrey SCITT offers revision courses.
-For more information, please contact: email@example.com
+For those who need support in the completion of these, GLF Schools’ Teacher Training offers revision courses.
+For more information, please contact: firstname.lastname@example.org

 All offers are subject to DBS and health clearances.

-School Direct is a successful school-based teacher training route where trainees spend a greater proportion of their time in school working alongside highly experienced classroom practitioners whilst receiving high quality training from a university.
-Our partner university and ITT provider is St. Mary’s University (Twickenham), whose provision is recognised as Outstanding by Ofsted.
+School Direct and SCITT Core courses provide a successful school-based teacher training route where trainees spend a greater proportion of their time in school working alongside highly experienced classroom practitioners, whilst receiving high quality training within GLF Schools’ Teacher Training programme.

 Routes into Teaching

 This is a one year postgraduate programme for high quality graduates (2:2 or above) who want to be part of a school team from day one.
 The course is funded through tuition fees.
-Training is delivered primarily by St Mary’s University where trainees typically spend 12 weeks throughout the year.
-The rest of the academic year is spent in a trainee’s host school, where they teach between 5 and 15 hours a week and receive bespoke and high quality support from mentors and other experienced practitioners.
+Training is delivered by GLF Schools’ Teacher Training (one day per week).
+Trainees teach between 5 and 15 hours a week and receive bespoke and high quality support from mentors and other experienced practitioners.

 Salaried School Direct

 This is an employment-based route for career changers with at least two years work experience and a 2:2 or above.
 Trainees are employed as an unqualified teacher and earn a salary while they train.
 Trainees are in school during the entire academic year where they teach up to 20 hours a week, taking into account their level of experience.
-Most of the training is delivered by the school and support from a mentor.
-Trainees spend approximately 12 days at St. Mary’s University for additional training.
-Upon successfully completing the course trainees gain Qualified Teacher Status (QTS) and up to 60 Masters credits.
+Training is delivered by GLF Schools’ Teacher Training (one day per week).

 Degree classification of 2:2 or above (tuition-fee route) or 2:1 or above (salaried)